 The passphrase is just one component of several that will be required in the event that you need to recover your account.
 It is not the secure component and if someone sees or has access to your passphrase, your account is not compromised.

 On the other hand, the Trade Key (or password) you nominate when signing up for a Unido account is a secret and is the key to recovering your account.
 For security purposes, Unido will never email your trade key, nor does Unido save it or have access to it.
 You, the user, are the sole custodian of your trade key.
 We recommend being very careful about any backup you may keep of your trade key.

 Note: many wallets (eg. Ledger, Metamask) use a “seed phrase”.
 Seed phrases that are used by these wallets are actually a derivative of the entire private key or key(s) for your account and is the sole item needed for recovery.

 The security team at Unido regards this “seed phrase” approach to be relatively insecure, hence the Unido platform is designed with a token and password combination, along with extensive application and network security solutions.

 Your trade key is your unique password to enter Unido, sign transactions, and approve other functionalities.
 Your trade key should be kept safe and private.
 No other person should have access to your trade key including us at Unido.
 When you are creating your trade key it is best practice to include uppercase letters, numbers, and special characters.

 What is phishing and how do I prevent it?

 Phishing is the fraudulent practice of sending emails or approaching you via online platforms purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and financial information.
-We recommend users never send out personal information such as your trade key, account token, or passphrase.
+We recommend users never send out personal information such as your trade key or passphrase.
 People may try to approach you via DMs on Telegram, Discord, or other social platforms.
 Please note moderators will never send you a DM first.
 If you receive a DM asking for sensitive personal information on Telegram you should block the user.